-Thai Bone Setting as a general practice within Thai Massage
+Bone Setting as a General Practice within Thai Massage

 Many receivers and practitioners are acquainted with the so-called “Bone Cracks” or “Cracking” in Thai Massage.
 Usually, cracking (or realignment) happens spontaneously and automatically during a Thai Massage session when muscles get relaxed: bones or joints simply go/flip back into their natural position, which feels and sounds like a “pop” or “crack.”

 The massage practitioner can also deliberately help cracking or realign bones by using certain manual techniques putting pressure on surrounding muscle areas and support immediate realignment.
 This is typically done at the end of a Thai Massage treatment session when the receiver’s muscles are in the most relaxed state possible.

 In Thailand, we can recognize certain types of cracks being applied of which neck-cracks, back/spine-cracks, hands, fingers, feet, ankles and toe cracks are perhaps the best known.